Euclidean Ideal Point Estimation From Roll-Call Data via Distance-Based Bipartite Network Models: Abstract

 \section{Abstract}

 Conventional ideal point models rely on Gaussian or quadratic utility functions that violate the triangle inequality, producing non-metric distances that complicate geometric interpretation and undermine clustering and dispersion-based analyses.
 We introduce a distance-based alternative that adapts the Latent Space Item Response Model (LSIRM) to roll-call data, treating legislators and bills as nodes in a bipartite network jointly embedded in a Euclidean metric space.
 Through controlled simulations, Euclidean LSIRM consistently recovers latent coalition structure with superior cluster separation relative to existing methods.
-Applied to the 118th U.S. House, the model improves vote prediction and yields bill embeddings that clarify cross-cutting issue alignments.
+Applied to the 118th U.S. House, the model provides competitive predictive performance while yielding bill embeddings that clarify cross-cutting issue alignments.
 The results show that restoring metric structure to ideal point estimation provides a clearer and more coherent inference about party cohesion, factional divisions, and multidimensional legislative behavior.